IBM has a longstanding commitment to protect the environment and to pursue environmental leadership across all of our business activities.

-Specific environmental requirements are documented in our contracts with suppliers conducting these types of activities.
-These may include requirements related to chemical content, chemical management, waste management, spill prevention, health and safety and reporting, to mention some of the most relevant ones.
+Specific environmental requirements are documented in our contracts with suppliers conducting these types of activities anywhere in the world.
+These may include requirements related to chemical content, chemical management, waste management, spill prevention, health and safety, and reporting.

-For hazardous waste and product end-of-life management suppliers, IBM conducts an on-site review of the supplier facility's environmental, health, safety and industrial hygiene management program; its medical screening and monitoring programs; and a review of its environmental, health and safety audits for the previous three years.
-We evaluate these suppliers prior to entering into a contract with them and then again every three years thereafter to ensure their operations and commitment to workplace safety and sound environmental practices continues to meet our requirements.
-The audits are conducted by IBM's Corporate Environmental staff or by environmental professionals under the direction of this staff.
+For hazardous waste and product end-of-life management suppliers, IBM conducts a supplier evaluation, which may include an on-site review of the supplier facility.
+We evaluate these suppliers prior to entering into a contract with them and then approximately every three years thereafter, to ensure their operations and commitment to workplace safety and sound environmental practices continues to meet our requirements.
+The evaluations are conducted by IBM's Corporate Environmental Affairs staff or internal or third-party environmental professionals under the direction of this staff.

-IBM's hazardous waste and product end-of-life management supplier audits are comprehensive in the scope of the environmental aspects covered.
-The following provides a summary of the scope of the environmental aspects of the audits:
+IBM's hazardous waste and product end-of-life management supplier evaluations are comprehensive in the scope of the environmental aspects covered, including:

-IBM also requires its hazardous waste and product end-of-life management suppliers to track the shipment and processing of any hazardous materials they handle for IBM and report that information to us.
+IBM also requires its hazardous waste and product end-of-life management suppliers to track the shipment and processing of any hazardous materials they handle for IBM -- down to the final treatment, recycling or disposal location -- and to report that information to us.

-As we do with all of our environmental programs, IBM manages its hazardous waste and product end-of-life management programs to the same high standards no matter where in the world we are operating.
-Doing so can be particularly challenging in some countries when processing infrastructure (treatment, recycling and/or disposal) that meets IBM's requirements is lacking.
+As with all of our environmental programs, IBM manages its hazardous waste and product end-of-life management programs to the same high standards worldwide.
+Doing so can be particularly challenging in some countries where processing infrastructure (treatment, recycling and/or disposal) that meets IBM's requirements is lacking or not existent.

 If there are no suppliers in a country that meet IBM's environmental and safety requirements for hazardous waste or product processing, the waste generated by IBM's operations is shipped to facilities in other countries where those requirements can be met.
-This shipping is done in compliance with country laws and regulations and the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and their Disposal.
+This shipping is done in compliance with country laws and regulations, and in accord with international treaties such as the Basel Convention on the Control of Transboundary Movements of Hazardous Wastes and Their Disposal.

 Though rare, there are sometimes situations in which local processing of waste is not possible and shipping to IBM-approved suppliers in other countries is not allowed due to legal requirements.
-In these situations, IBM will store wastes and product end-of-life materials in properly contained and managed storage facilities until suitable processing facilities are available.
+In these situations, IBM will store wastes and product end-of-life materials in properly contained and managed storage facilities as allowed by law, and until suitable processing facilities are available.

 A Case In Point: Lead Acid Battery Recycling